It’s no secret. Retail is in the midst of a digital revolution.

 At the same time, email marketing isn’t easy, and there are always new challenges.
 Global consumer privacy laws such as GDPR and ePrivacy are rapidly evolving – they affect how email marketing should be practiced.

 Meanwhile, email is also becoming much more interactive as inboxes like Gmail innovate the platform.
-Keeping in mind that at one time GIFs were impossible with an email.
+Keep in mind that at one time, GIFs were impossible with an email.

 What are your thoughts about email marketing in retail.
 Have you been convinced of its importance or need more persuading?
 Follow us on Twitter @mailjet and let us hear your thoughts.